Request a Call

 1. Determining the Goal to Follow

+The first one of five data management steps from our example is to determine the goal.
 If you want everything at once and see a blurry horizon in front of you, then there is a risk of directing resources in the wrong direction, storing and processing unnecessary data, and wasting time, money, and effort.

 2. Creation of Data Processing

-• Data research: how to collect it and from what sources.
+• Data research: How to collect it and from what sources.

-• Use of data: who owns this or that data, in what form it needs to be delivered to the receiving party, and for what purposes.
+• Use of data: Who owns this or that data, in what form it needs to be delivered to the receiving party, and for what purposes.
 Consider automating data processing wherever possible.

 3. Definition of the Organizational Model